 Forest trees are found only at lower altitudes on the Snares and Auckland islands.
 Further north and warmer, the Snares Islands are home to a forest predominantly of Olearia lyallii (a relative of the leatherwood found below the bush line in New Zealand).
 The lower slopes of the Auckland Islands are a dwarf forest of southern rātā (Metrosideros umbellata), which flowers spectacularly in summer, with the occasional tree fuchsia and the world’s southernmost tree fern (Cyathea smithii).

 Campbell Island has a thicket of tall shrubs, especially Dracophyllum and a few Coprosma.
-It also has one lonely tree, a 6-metre spruce planted in the early 20th century as a memorial of the 1901 visit of Governor-General Lord Ranfurly.
+It also has one lonely tree, a 6-metre spruce planted in the early 20th century to mark the 1901 visit of Governor Lord Ranfurly.